corona-warn-app/cwa-server/README.md

 pgadmin       | A [pgadmin](https://www.pgadmin.org/) installation for the postgres database      | http://localhost:8081 <br> Username: user@domain.com <br> Password: password minio         | [MinIO] is an S3-compliant object store                                           | http://localhost:8082/ <br> Access key: minioadmin <br> Secret key: minioadmin

-#### Running Single cwa Services Using Docker
+#### Running Single CWA Services Using Docker

-If you would like to build and run a single cwa service, it's considered easiest to run them in a Docker environment.
-You can do this using the script provided in the respective cwa service directory.
-The Docker script first builds the cwa service and then creates an image for the runtime, which means that there are no additional dependencies for you to install.
+If you would like to build and run a single CWA service, it's considered easiest to run them in a Docker environment.
+You can do this using the script provided in the respective CWA service directory.
+The Docker script first builds the CWA service and then creates an image for the runtime, which means that there are no additional dependencies for you to install.

 To build and run the distribution service, run the following command: